Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

 \begin{proof} Suppose that $\tilde{\gamma}$ does not have SPWP.
 Then some subloop $\tilde{\gamma}'$ does not have PWP.
 By Lemma \ref{lem:simple-spwp}, we may take $\tilde{\gamma}'$ to be a \emph{simple} subloop.
 Thus $\tilde{\gamma}'$ winds around some region once clockwise, and we have $\tilde{\gamma}' = \partial \tilde{C}$, where $\tilde{C}$ is the chain consisting of this region with coefficient $-1$.
 Pushing $\tilde{\gamma}'$ and $\tilde{C}$ forward under the branched cover, we obtain a subloop $\gamma' \subset \gamma$, and chain $C$ such that $\gamma' = \partial C$.
 Since $\tilde{C}$ is purely negative, no cancellation can occur when we push forward, and $C$ is purely negative as well.
 Thus $\gamma'$ winds negatively about a point in the support of $C$, which contradicts SPWP for $\gamma$. \end{proof}

 \begin{lemma} Suppose $\gamma: S^1 \to \C$ is a piecewise smooth loop with SPWP.
-Then there is a holomorphic map $u:D^2 \to \C$ such that $\partial[u] = \gamma$. \end{lemma} \begin{proof} The idea of the proof is to iteratively take branched covers of the plane and lift $\gamma$ so as to reduce the density of winding.
+Then there is a map $u:D^2 \to \C$ holomorphic on the interior of $D^2$ such that $\partial[u] = \gamma$. \end{lemma} \begin{proof} The idea of the proof is to iteratively take branched covers of the plane and lift $\gamma$ so as to reduce the density of winding.
 So let $y \in \C \setminus \image(\gamma)$ be a point where the winding number is $m > 1$.
 Taking the $m:1$ branched cover at $y$, we obtain as in Lemma \ref{lem:spwp} a lift $\tilde{\gamma}$ that covers $\gamma$ once and has SPWP.
 Repeating this process and using Lemma \ref{lem:spwp} to guarantee that the lift always has SPWP, eventually we obtain a \emph{simple} piecewise smooth loop with positive winding.
-The Riemann mapping theorem yields a map $\tilde{u} : D^2 \to M$, where $M$ is the Riemann surface resulting from the branched covering construction.
+This loop bounds a simply connected region in $M$, where $M$ is the Riemann surface resulting from the branched covering construction.
+By the Riemann mapping theorem, there is a map from this region to the unit disk $D^2$, biholomorphic on the interior and continuous on the closure, that maps each boundary segment to an arc in $\partial D^2$ and each corner to a point on $\partial D^2$.
+Let $\tilde{u} : D^2 \to M$ be the inverse of that map.
 Composing $\tilde{u}$ with the covering $M \to \C$ yields the desired map $u$. \end{proof}

 Fix a choice of homotopy class $\phi$ of polygons $u: T\to M$, which essentially means fixing a choice for the sequence $(\delta_r)_{r=0}^k$.
 Passing to the universal cover $\tilde{M}$ of the fiber, fix a choice of lift $\tilde{u}:T \to \tilde{M}$.
 Let $y \in \tilde{M}$ be any point.
 Because the boundary loop $\partial[u]$ is contractible in $M$, it lifts to a closed loop $\partial[\tilde{u}]$ in $\tilde{M}$.
 In fact $\partial[\tilde{u}]$ is contained in a domain which is isomorphic to a domain in $\C$, and with this identification, we have the following.